SrgntBallistic/Formbot-V0/README.md

 Since the `V0.2` uses sensorless homing on the X-Y/A-B axes there's no endstops plugged into either of those inputs.
 In fact it's important to ensure that nothing is plugged into these inputs.
 Otherwise sensorless homing will not work.

+** Note: ** Use this wiring diagram as a guide, but be sure to follow the polarity from the SKR Pico all the way up to the Umbilical PCB and out of the Toolhead PCB.
+I highly recommend using a multimeter to check for continuity of the pos/neg at the board and toolhead PCB.
+Some fans or intermediate wires ** MAY ** be pinned backwards.
+If this is the case I suggest depinning the connector and swapping the wires to ensure the correct polarity is carried all the way up to the fans.

+There is no polarity for thermistors or heaters!

 ### Kirigami Bed Wiring

 The Formbot kit does **NOT** include any wago or inline connectors!